 Today, it is well known from various astrophysical observations \cite{Riess1,Davis1,MichaelWood1,Tegmark1,Jarosik1,Larson1,Komatsu1} that presently the universe is going through an accelerating phase which can not be explained by standard cosmology.
-So, Physicists are trying to resolve this challenging issue either by modifying the right hand side (r.h.s) of the Einstein field equations ( {\it i.e.}, by introduction of some exotic matter known as dark energy (DE) ) or, by modifying the left hand side (l.h.s) of the Einstein field equations ( {\it i.e.}, introduction of modified gravity theory ).
-The unknown matter component, {\it i.e.}, DE is totally unknown to us except its large negative pressure, and is considered as an unresolved problem in modern cosmology \cite{Sotiriou1,Capozziello1}.
-On the other hand, there are several modified gravity theories namely $f(R)$-gravity, scalar-tensor gravity, Einstein-Gauss-Bonnet gravity, Brane world gravity and so on \cite{Randall1,Randall2,Sotiriou1,Capozziello1,Nojiri1,Starobinsky1,Nojiri2,Nojiri3,Bengochea1}.
-But from the point of view of observational data, none of these models can fit the observation in a better way compare to $\Lambda$CDM model, the simplest DE model with cosmological constant $\Lambda$ representing the DE component, and the massive non-relativistic particles in terms of Cold dark matter.
-Although, the $\Lambda$CDM provides the best fit to most of the recent observations, this model faces some severe problems namely the cosmological constant problem\cite{T. Padmanabhan2003,S. Weinberg1989,V. Sahni2000}, and the coincidence problem\cite{I. Zlatev1999}, and dynamical dark energy models ( dark energy evolve with time) namely quintessence, k-essence, tachyon, phantom etc. have been studied in the literature.
-All these models are based on scalar field and can solve the cosmological constant problem.
-However, uncoupled quintessence model can not give rise to a solution of coincidence problem, while a coupled quintessence allows to give the possible solution of coincidence problem by providing scaling attractor\cite{C.G.Bohmer2008,C.Wetterich1995,L.Amendola1999}, since in the attractor regime, both the dark components (DE and DM) scale in the similar way.
-However, it should be noted that the models where DE interacts with the DM components of the universe, were originally introduced as a solution to the$-$ coincidence problem. \\
+So, Physicists are trying to resolve this challenging issue either by modifying the right hand side (r.h.s) of the Einstein field equations ({\it i.e.}, by introduction of some exotic matter known as dark energy (DE)) or, by modifying the left hand side (l.h.s) of the Einstein field equations ({\it i.e.}, introduction of modified gravity theory).
+The unknown matter component, {\it i.e.}, DE is totally unknown to us except its large negative pressure and is considered as an unresolved problem in modern cosmology \cite{Sotiriou1,Capozziello1}.
+On the other hand, there are several modified gravity theories, namely, $f(R)$-gravity, scalar-tensor gravity, Einstein-Gauss-Bonnet gravity, Brane world gravity and so on \cite{Randall1,Randall2,Sotiriou1,Capozziello1,Nojiri1,Starobinsky1,Nojiri2,Nojiri3,Bengochea1}.
+However, from the point of view of observational data, none of these models can fit the observation in a better way compare to $\Lambda$CDM model, the simplest DE model with cosmological constant $\Lambda$ representing the DE component, and the massive non-relativistic particles in terms of Cold dark matter.
+Although, the $\Lambda$CDM provides best fit to most of the recent observations, this model faces some severe problems such as, the cosmological constant problem \cite{T. Padmanabhan2003,S. Weinberg1989,V. Sahni2000} and the coincidence problem \cite{I. Zlatev1999}.
+Dynamical dark energy models (dark energy evolve with time), namely, quintessence, k-essence, tachyon, phantom and many others, are based on scalar field, have been studied in the literature to get a possible explanation for the cosmological constant problem.
+However, uncoupled quintessence model can not give rise to a solution of coincidence problem while a coupled quintessence allows to give the possible solution of coincidence problem by providing scaling attractor \cite{C.G.Bohmer2008,C.Wetterich1995,L.Amendola1999}, since in the attractor regime, both the dark components (DE and DM) scale in the similar way.
+However, it should be noted that the models where DE interacts with the DM components of the universe, were originally introduced as a solution to the$-$ coincidence problem.